datascienceguide/datascienceguide.github.io/_posts/tutorials/2016-12-30-how-to-install-the-python-data-science-stack-on-a-remote-server.md

 categories:  tutorial
 ---

 [Beginners Tutorial for How to Get Started Doing Data Science using Servers](/beginner-tutorial-how-to-get-started-with-data-science-using-servers) provided us with a background of why using servers are useful for data scientists and how setup and connect to a server using SSH.
 In this section we will learn how to install python and the common packages data scientists use with python which we call the PyDataScience Stack.
-We will also learn how to setup and use Jupyter get started with data anlaysis with python.
+We will also learn how to setup and use Jupyter get started with data analysis with python.
 This guide should also work for people using Mac and Linux on their local machines.

 ### Anaconda Distribution

 Continuum Analytics has developed a [Anaconda Distribution](https://www.continuum.io/downloads) which provides an installer and package management for the PyDataScience stack.
 While being free to use (even for commerical), it is not fully open sourced and their script (.sh file) includes precompiled binary code.
 Precompiled binary means that there was original source code used to generate the code you would be running.
 It is not recommended to blindly use precompiled code since the content of the original source code is unknown and can create security flaws on your server.
 For this reason is better to install packages on our own or using a fully open sourced package manager.
-If you choose to take the simplier (but not better route) of using the Anaconda distribution the specific instructions for your system (Linux, Mac and Windows) can be found on the [downloads page](https://www.continuum.io/downloads)
+If you choose to take the simpler (but not better route) of using the Anaconda distribution the specific instructions for your system (Linux, Mac and Windows) can be found on the [downloads page](https://www.continuum.io/downloads)

 ### Installing the PyDataScience Framework Manually